Young

 OTHER MATERIALS

 In addition to unlimited paper and a nice drawing pencil, provide any materials that are very easy to see.
+For young children, I avoid subtle tones and colors that do not contrast with the paper.

-| There are a variety of three-dimensional clay-like modeling materials sold for children.
+There are a variety of three-dimensional clay-like modeling materials sold for children.
 Get the materials, but do not give them the all the gadgets invented by the toy-marketing department.
 Just encourage them to use their fingers and some very basic marking tools with clay and clay-like materials.
-They can model the same subject that they draw, but a slightly different part of the brain is developed when working in three dimensions.
+They can model the same subjects that they draw, but a slightly different part of the brain is developed when working in three dimensions.
 I find that some children can draw very well, but cannot form a thing very well that has all its dimensions.
 If given clay, they flatten it and draw in on it like it is paper.
 Other children can model things easily, but are incapable of drawing the same things on paper.
 By providing both kinds of practice from the age two or three, this kind of developmental discrepancy may be less apt to occur. |

 |

 We never provided any coloring books or activity books that asked our children to do other people's ideas.
 To do so is more likely to raise a child to be a dependent person (slave).
 It is much better if they learn to color in their own lines.
-I would never give them "how to draw" books that teach tricks that by pass the need to make observations and measurements, or use their own imaginations.
+I would never give them "how to draw" books that teach tricks that bypass the need to make observations and measurements, or use their own imaginations.
 It is much better to encourage children to experiment, practice, get unexpected discoveries, and make discoveries.
 They should learn to make choices from their own experiments and their own observations.
 This is artistic thinking and methodology.
 This develops creative independent thinking. |

 Do not watch "how to paint" on TV.
 These are performers who play to our insecurities.
 They show their own answers, but do not teach anything about how to solve a new problem or how to make a valid observation.
 They give quick tricks that put all the emphasis on the product and fail to show the creative thinking process.
 They show product without attending to process of observing, thinking, and choice-making.
 They have edited out all the practice and experimentation that they may have done to solve a visual problem.
 They teach to do, but not to see.
 Students whose learning habits depend solely on memorized answers will be stuck as soon as they face a new problem for which they have not seen an answer.
 Instead of drawing what they see, these students begin by looking for a picture to copy or trace.